 He was an editor at IPODesktop.com, IPO.COM, 123jump.com, WFNUSA.com, The IPO Reporter and The IPO Aftermarket.
 He was the IPO Analyst at Redherring.com.
 He has been a contributing editor for Red Herring, Investment Dealers’ Digest, Traders’ Monthly and Financial Planning magazines.

 In June 1993, Mr. Fitzgibbon founded The IPO Aftermarket.
 After The IPO Aftermarket was bought by Securities Data Publishing (then Thomson Media – a Thomson Financial company) in 1995, the newsletter was merged into The IPO Reporter in January 1998.
 The IPO Reporter was a weekly newsletter that covered the IPO market until it was folded in 2002.

 Mr. Fitzgibbon was the co-host of a nationally syndicated weekly radio show, “The IPO Show,” broadcast by BusinessTalkRadio.net from 1994 to 2001.
 He has been widely quoted by CNBC, The Wall Street Journal, Dow Jones Newswires, The New York Times, Barron’s, Reuters, Bridge, Financial Times, CNNfn.com, Bloomberg Business News and others.
 He has also made numerous appearances on CNNfn, CNBC, “The Nightly Business Report,” Dow Jones Investor Network and WEBFN.

 In 1998 (the only year the survey was done), CBS MarketWatch named Mr. Fitzgibbon the “Best of Wall Street” for his IPO coverage.
 He was the only journalist to be profiled in a week-long series of Wall Street research analysts.

 He is the author of “Deceitful Practices: Nomura Securities and the Japanese Invasion of Wall Street,” published by Birch Lane Press in 1991.
-In 2002, the book was published in the Czech Republic.
+In 2002, a sequel to the book was published in the Czech Republic.

 Mr. Fitzgibbon has held several Wall Street registrations, including Series 7, 8, 24 and 63.
 He was a Senior Vice President and Syndicate Manager/Chief Trader at Sanyo Securities America (ceased operations in 1997) in New York City.
 Before that, he was a Vice President at Nomura Securities International.
 Mr. Fitzgibbon has worked in sales, research and branch office management for various brokerage firms, including Merrill Lynch (now BofA Merrill Lynch) and Harris Upham (now Morgan Stanley Smith Barney).